 Sects, Cults, and the Attack on Jurisprudence / Freemen, Sovereign Citizens, and the Challenge to Public Order in British Heritage Countries

-Stephen A. Kent and Robin D. Willey; "Sects, Cults, and the Attack on Jurisprudence" and "Freemen, Sovereign Citizens, and the Challenge to Public Order in British Heritage Countries" The authors group the OPCA phenomenon with religious cults.
-Both share a distance and disdain for government and court structures as a consequence of their beliefs.
-This ideologically-grounded … Continue reading Sects, Cults, and the Attack on Jurisprudence / Freemen, Sovereign Citizens, and the Challenge to Public Order in British Heritage Countries
+Stephen A. Kent and Robin D. Willey; “Sects, Cults, and the Attack on Jurisprudence” and “Freemen, Sovereign Citizens, and the Challenge to Public Order in British Heritage Countries” The authors group the OPCA phenomenon with religious cults.
+Both share a distance … Continue reading Sects, Cults, and the Attack on Jurisprudence / Freemen, Sovereign Citizens, and the Challenge to Public Order in British Heritage Countries

 Psychoanalytic Perspectives

-"If a man is offered a fact which goes against his instincts, he will scrutinize it closely, and unless the evidence is overwhelming, he will refuse to believe it.
-If, on the other hand, he is offered something which affords a reason for acting in accordance to his instincts, he will accept it even on … Continue reading Psychoanalytic Perspectives
+“If a man is offered a fact which goes against his instincts, he will scrutinize it closely, and unless the evidence is overwhelming, he will refuse to believe it.
+If, on the other hand, he is offered something which affords … Continue reading Psychoanalytic Perspectives

 You must be logged in to post a comment.